19bufordcarl/CarlRPG/Myth & Shadow/Magic/Alchemy/Alchemy.md

 *Only one monster part can be used per potion brewed.*

 *Secret Optional Rule: (Not recommended)*
-*Roll the spellcasting check in secret as the referee.
+*Roll the spellcasting check in secret as the GM.
 The players don't know if the brew succeeded or failed until used.
 And you only roll on the mishap table once the potion is used.
 This can be quite funny once, but is a bit of an accounting nightmare when there are a lot of potions.*